 The General Meeting of Merck KGaA, Darmstadt, Germany

-The 25th Annual General Meeting of Merck KGaA, Darmstadt, Germany, was held on May 28, 2020, in Darmstadt, Germany.
-In response to the coronavirus pandemic, the Executive Board decided, with the approval of the Supervisory Board, to hold the 2020 Annual General Meeting in virtual form, i.e. without the shareholders and their proxies attending in person.
-In doing so, it took the option provided by the legislation introduced by the act on mitigating the consequences of the Covid-19 pandemic in civil, insolvency, and criminal procedure law (Gesetz zur Abmilderung der Folgen der Covid-19-Pandemie im Zivil-, Insolvenz- und Strafverfahrensrecht).
+The 26th Annual General Meeting of Merck KGaA, Darmstadt, Germany, was held on April 23, 2021, in Darmstadt, Germany.
+In response to the Covid-19 pandemic, in 2021 the Executive Board again decided, with the approval of the Supervisory Board, to hold the 2021 Annual General Meeting in virtual form, i.e., without the shareholders and their proxies attending in person.
+In doing so, it exercised the option that the legislation again provided in 2021 in the form of the act on mitigating the consequences of the Covid-19 pandemic in civil, insolvency, and criminal procedure law (Gesetz zur Abmilderung der Folgen der Covid-19-Pandemie im Zivil-, Insolvenz- und Strafverfahrensrecht).
 Shareholders and shareholder representatives participated in the General Meeting virtually.
 The meeting was broadcast audiovisually on the Internet in full.
-At 69.44%, the proportion of share capital represented at the meeting (including postal votes) was slightly higher than in the previous year.
-In 2019, the proportion of share capital represented was 66.96%.
-The Annual General Meeting service provider does not forward voting instructions to our company in advance of the Annual General Meeting, but keeps them in the system until the count takes place.
+At 70.10%, the proportion of share capital represented at the meeting (including postal votes) was slightly higher than in the previous year.
+In 2020, the proportion of share capital represented was 69.44%.
+The Annual General Meeting service provider does not forward voting instructions to our company in advance of the Annual General Meeting but keeps them in the system until the count takes place.

-In particular, the Annual General Meeting passes resolutions concerning the approval of the annual financial statements, the appropriation of net retained profit, the approval of the actions of the Executive Board members and the Supervisory Board members, as well as the election of the auditor.
-Changes to the Articles of Association likewise require the adoption of a resolution by the General Meeting.
+In particular, the Annual General Meeting passes resolutions concerning the approval of the Annual Financial Statements, the appropriation of net retained profit, the approval of the actions of the Executive Board members and the Supervisory Board members, the election of the auditor, amendments to the Articles of Association, the compensation system for the Executive Board, and the control and profit and loss transfer agreements of Merck KGaA, Darmstadt, Germany.
 The shareholders of Merck KGaA, Darmstadt, Germany, exercised their rights at the virtual Annual General Meeting using the Internet-based General Meeting system and via a prior question and answer process.
+Above and beyond the statutory requirements, this year shareholders were also given the opportunity to submit statements on the agenda to the company prior to the Annual General Meeting.
+These statements were published ahead of the Annual General Meeting and were available for shareholders to view until the end of the Annual General Meeting.
 They were able to exercise their voting rights personally, through an authorized representative, or through a proxy appointed by the company.
 The proxies were in attendance throughout the duration of the General Meeting.
 All the documents and information concerning upcoming General Meetings (including a summary explanation of shareholder rights) are also posted on our website.
-The introductory speech by the Chairman of the Executive Board was published in advance on the Internet on May 25, 2020, in order to make it available to interested shareholders and members of the public and thus satisfy the high transparency requirements of the Group.
+The introductory speech by the Chair of the Executive Board was published in advance on the Internet on April 15, 2021, in order to make it available to interested shareholders and members of the public and thus satisfy the high transparency requirements of the Group.

 Declaration of Conformity